 Dorothy Lynch is great on its own – but can also be used in a variety of unique ways.
-(Check out this game day pulled pork nacho recipe with a similar dipping sauce.)
+Check out these recipes:

 It’s gluten-free, made in the Midwest, and comes in both original Home Style and Fat Free varieties.
 You can buy the dressing at HyVee, Walmart, and online.